HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dx_picker/access/index.md

 !!! note
     You must have **User** access to use DX Picker.

-In order to use the DX Picker, you need to have the DX Picker Web Component imported in your HTML page.
+To use the DX Picker, you must have the DX Picker Web Component imported in your HTML page.

 1. Add the DX Picker script as one of the dependencies in your HTML page.